-Wherever you get your Internet merchant account, you will have to also purchase an Internet gateway service.
-The gateway verifies information, transfers requests and authorizes credit cards in real time.
-All five of the companies I've mentioned above offer these credit card processing services as well, but there are many others that do too – including PayPal.
+Wherever you get your internet merchant account, you will have to also purchase the internet gateway service.
+The gateway verifies information, transfers requests and authorizes credit cards in real-time.

-The debit card is the preferred method of payment for one out of two Canadians and there are more than 35 million debit cards in circulation in Canada, according to the Interac Association.
-In 2006, Canadians made more than three billion Interac Direct Payment transactions worth $148 billion and the number of debit card payments grows about five per cent every year in Canada. ("Debit Card Use Rising on Target", CBC.)
+The debit card is the preferred method of payment for 33% of Canadians.
+There are more than 35 million debit cards in circulation in Canada, according to the Interac Association.
+Every year, Canadians make more than three billion Interac Direct Payment transactions worth hundreds of billions, and the number of debit card payments grows about 5% every year in Canada.

 Interac Online is one option that allows your customers to pay for goods and services online directly from their bank accounts.
 It's convenient and secure for customers because they don't have to share any of their card numbers or financial details when making a purchase; payment is completed through their own financial institutions.

-To start offering Interac Online on your website, you have to go through one of their certified acquirers or online payment service providers, such as Beanstream, Moneris, Internet Secure or PsiGate.
-Here's their current list of online payment service providers.
+To start offering Interac on your website, you have to go through one of their certified acquirers or online payment service providers, such as Beanstream, Moneris, Internet Secure or PsiGate.

-Some of your potential customers are people who just aren't comfortable with any of the online options outlined above or people who want to talk to a live person.
-If you want to fully monetize your website and make all the sales that you can, it's important that you give these people ways to pay too.
-Include a toll-free number and an order form that customers can fill out and email or snail mail if they prefer.
+Some of your potential customers are people who aren't comfortable with online options, or they are people who want to talk to a live person.
+If you want to fully monetize your website and make all the sales that you can, it's important that you give these people ways to pay as well.
+Include a toll-free number or an order form that customers can fill out and email or send through regular mail if they prefer.

 The success of your online business depends on sales.
 With the possibility of one customer paying with a watch, the next with a card, and a third with a check, you should offer as many payment options as you can.